qingfeng0820/easyauth/README.rst

     class User(AbstractUser):
         # you can define additional fields for your User Model
         # You can specify the USERNAME_FIELD field.
         # Default is phone
         USERNAME_FIELD = {Other field to stand for username}
         {Other field} = models.CharField(...)

         # You can specify the USER_DEPART_FIELD field if you user model is grouped by department or company
-        # In this case, an admin in a company cannot maintain the users in other company
+        # For with depart field case, the permitted user can only maintain the users in the same department.
-        # Default value is None
+        # Default value is None for USER_DEPART_FIELD.
         USER_DEPART_FIELD = "company"
         company = models.ForeignKey(Company, related_name='users', null=True)